cccbr/runningatower/content/docs/120-ropes/index.md

 Ropes are built up in three stages: First, fibres are gathered and spun into yarns.
 For ropes made of natural fibres (such as hemp or flax), Rope Makers may buy yarns ready spun: they resemble string.
 A group of yarns is then twisted to form a strand and three (or possibly four) strands are twisted together to form a rope.
 At each stage, the direction of twist is reversed - this gives stability and strength to the final rope.

 It is important to note that the fibres in a natural rope are not continuous: the yarn can easily be picked apart.
 The successive reverse twists provide friction to hold the fibres together.
-This is illustrated in Figure 1, taken from *A Seaman’s Pocket Book, 1943*. (‘Hawser – laid’ is a traditional term for a three-strand rope.)
+This is illustrated in Figure 1, taken from *A Seaman’s Pocket Book, 1943*. (‘Hawser-laid’ is a traditional term for a three-strand rope.)

 ![components of a natural fibre rope](ropes_fig-1.jpg)